rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 To create my metric, I relied on how R defines the levels in a factor variable.
 Under the hood, R assigns each level in a factor a number, determined by the ordering of the levels.
 In my previous post, I defined the ordering of the `round` variable.
 The ordering is below, provided via the `levels` function:

 ```
 > levels(atp$round)
 [1] "R128" "R64"  "R32"  "R16"  "QF"   "SF"   "F"    "RR"
 ```

 For example, R assigns the `R128` level, representing the round of 128 players, the number 1.
 Similar, R assigns the `R64` level the number 2, and so on.

 To begin determining how far a player advances through a tournament, I first determined the last round that player won, for each tournament.
 To do this, I first grouped `atp` by `tourney_name`, `tourney_date`, and `winner_name`.
 This grouped the data for each combination of a tournament, the year of that tournament, and all the players who won a match in that tournament.
-Since I only need the last round a player won, I used the `summarize` function and the `max` function to create a data frame of each tournament, tournamenament date, winner name, and the last round of a tournament that player won.
+Since I only need the last round a player won, I used the `summarize` function and the `max` function to create a data frame that holds information on each tournament, tournamenament date, winner name, and the last round of a tournament that player won.

 Remember, I'm utilizing the under the hood numerical assignment of levels in a factor variable to do this.
-Thus `number_round_of_tournament_advanced_through` variable in the below data frame is a simply a vector of integers, all between 1 and 8.
+Thus the `number_round_of_tournament_advanced_through` variable in the below data frame is simply a vector of integers, all between 1 and 8.

-(INSERT PREVIEW OF DATA FRAME)

 ```r
   # Determining the last round a player won
 atp_last_round_player_won_by_tournament <- atp %>%
   group_by(tourney_name, tourney_date, winner_name) %>%